Skip to main content

 Expand your API with additional endpoints

-Adding Missing Endpoints
+Adding More Endpoints

 1. Navigate to your project page

-2. Click the "Settings" button in the top-right
+2. Click the "Settings" button in the top-right of the project header

 3. In the Settings dialog, select the "General" tab